-By 1977, The Arc US was arguing that most, but not all, of the options along the continuum of least restrictive environments should be included in the regular school:
+By 1977, The Arc US was arguing that most, but not all, of the options along the continuum of least restrictive environments should be included in the general school:

-- The least restrictive environment for a child [with mild disabilities] might be the regular classroom.
-The majority of his educational programming could be conducted in this setting, with some specialized instruction coming from other professionals… In most cases these specialists can train the regular teacher to carry out the entire program…
+- The least restrictive environment for a child [with mild disabilities*] might be the general classroom.
+The majority of his educational programming could be conducted in this setting, with some specialized instruction coming from other professionals… In most cases these specialists can train the general teacher to carry out the entire program…

 - Some children [with profound disabilities] may have problems so crippling that they are medically unable to attend classes in the traditional school setting because the trip to school endangers their lives.